Want to take the best vacation of your life?

 You’ll eat well here since portions are huge but the food isn’t much to write home about and service was a little lacking (not bad just not attentive).
 That said, the best meal we had during our stay was the prix fixe menu during Asian night so keep an eye out for that.

 When the sun is setting, head upstairs to the Hapaina Wine & Tapas Bar for fancy appetizers, traditional bar food, wine, beer, and cocktails.
-The seafood appetizers are highly recommended and the wine list is superb!
+We had a very mediocre burger one night so we avoided most of the American food items for the rest of the trip.
+Also, the cocktails weren’t all that great given the price.
+Instead I’d suggest one of the seafood appetizers and choosing a glass from the superb wine list!

 Lastly, you can arrange transportation to dine at other hotels or go to restaurants on the mainland.